jboss-developer/jboss-eap-quickstarts/kitchensink-rf/README.md

 project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

+This application builds on top of the standard JSF approach, by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
+RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better, and the RichFaces library.

 The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
 The following instructions target JBoss AS 7, but they also apply to JBoss Enterprise Application Platform 6.